sendyhalim/blog/content/posts/software-engineering/2023-08-24-tools-that-i-use-for-software-engineering.md

 * Software

 # Tools Requirements
-I'm of frugal in terms of paying for tools, I wouldn't spend money unless it satisfies the following requirements:
+I'm frugal in terms of paying for tools, I wouldn't spend money unless it satisfies the following requirements:
-* The tools must save my time.
+* The tool must save my time.
 * It should be long lasting, either it's already proven to be long lasting or at the very minimum there must be a company behind the tool that's supporting it.
 * There's no other good free option that could save my time.